 Polytech Marseille relies on a sizeable network of graduates working in companies (more than 8400 alumni by 2022).

-More recently, Polytech Marseille has set up two specialized Master's programs, accredited by the Conférence des Grandes Ecoles.
-These are aimed at students with 4/5 years of higher education, and can complement engineering studies in the fields of circular organizations and sports engineering:
+More recently, Polytech Marseille has set up Specialized Master's programs, accredited by the Conférence des Grandes Écoles.
+These are aimed at students with 4/5 years of higher education, and can complement engineering studies in specific fields:

 A grande école at the heart of a major university

 Polytech Marseille's parent university, Aix-Marseille Université, is one of France's leading centers of higher education, with 70,000 students, 3,700 teaching and research staff and 2,900 non-teaching staff.
 All disciplines are represented: health, science and technology, arts, literature, languages, humanities, law and political science, economics and management.
-It has 10 teaching and research sites, and 5 major campuses.
+It is located on 10 teaching and research sites, with 5 major campuses.

 It boasts 150 accredited laboratories with world-renowned teams.